Completeness (statistics): Lehmann–Scheffé theorem

-which states that if a statistic that is unbiased, complete and sufficient for some parameter θ, then it is the best mean-unbiased estimator for θ.
-In other words, this statistic has a smaller expected loss for any convex loss function; in many practical applications with the squared loss-function, it has a smaller mean squared error among any estimators with the same expected value.
+which states that given a complete and sufficient statistic $T$, an unbiased estimator for the parameter θ of the form $g(T)$, for some measurable function $g$, is the best mean-unbiased estimator for θ.
+In other words, the estimator $g(T)$ has the smallest expected loss for any convex loss function; in many practical applications with the squared loss-function, it has a smaller mean squared error among any estimators with the same expected value.

-Examples exists that when the minimal sufficient statistic is not complete then several alternative statistics exist for unbiased estimation of θ, while some of them have lower variance than others.
+There are examples where the minimal sufficient statistic is not complete and where several alternative statistics for unbiased estimation of θ exist, while some of them have lower variance than others.

 See also minimum-variance unbiased estimator.

 Basu's theorem

 Bounded completeness occurs in Basu's theorem, which states that a statistic that is both boundedly complete and sufficient is independent of any ancillary statistic.

 Bahadur's theorem

 Bounded completeness also occurs in Bahadur's theorem.
 In the case where there exists at least one minimal sufficient statistic, a statistic which is sufficient and boundedly complete, is necessarily minimal sufficient.